Course Outline

 Part 1

-Objectives: Provide an overview of what MATLAB is, its components, and its capabilities for government users.
+Objectives: Provide an overview of what MATLAB is, its components, and how it can benefit users in government applications.

 • An Example: C vs. MATLAB